 5 Top competences of the recruiters of the future

-The series of studies by the Center of Human Resources Information Systems (CHRIS) of the University of Bamberg in collaboration with the career portal Monster has worked out which competencies will be in demand in the future.
-An overview of 5 competencies that are particularly in demand in recruiting, at a glance.
+The series of studies by the Center of Human Resources Information Systems (CHRIS) at the University of Bamberg in cooperation with the career portal Monster has worked out which competencies will be in demand in the future.
+An overview of 5 competencies that are particularly in demand in recruiting.

 - Performance: As a performance manager, the recruiter of the future remains a close watch on the candidates and always has an eye on where candidates are looking for vacancies.
 Around 77 percent of the candidates use internet job exchanges for job search, for example.
 But just passive candidates must first be brought to the idea to change the job.
 Here, knowledge in search engine optimization (SEO) and advertising (SEM) is becoming increasingly important.
 And the recruiter must now also take care of traffic, visits and page views.

 - networks: Tomorrow's recruiter is “socialized” and networks with promising contacts.
-Career networks, in particular, are used by candidates with many years of professional experience at almost 44 percent more frequently for active searches than, for example, the company websites at 39 percent.
-The following applies here: only those who knot can catch something.
+Career networks in particular are used by candidates with many years of professional experience at almost 44 percent more frequently for active searches than, for example, the company websites at 39 percent.
+The following applies here: only those who tie in will catch something.